 Theory and practice of business correspondence.
 Business letters as applied salesmanship; problems in writing credit and collection letters, applications for employment, adjustment letters, and sales letters.
-Prerequisite: English LIA or equivalent, as indicated by Subject A Examination or tion, or record from college.
-This course is planned for students in Secretarial meet English tarial Training; units obtained in it cannot be used to meet English requirements in other fields.
+Prerequisite : English L1A or equivalent, as indicated by Subject A Examination, or record from college.
+This course is planned for students in Secretarial Training; units obtained in it cannot be used to meet English requirements in other fields.